kingAuthor1212/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Write a script that changes the owner and the group owner of _hello to vincent and staff respectively Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.
 Write a script that will play the StarWars IV episode in the terminal.
+Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u.
+Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u.